lambdasec/lambdasec.github.io/README.md

 # Blog

-This repository contains the sources for a Jekyll-based website that is deployed at https://lambdasec.github.io
+This repository contains the source code for a Jekyll-based website that is deployed at https://lambdasec.github.io

 ## Local Development